ministryofjustice/security-guidance/docs/it-disaster-recovery-plan-and-process-guide.md

 > "Departments and Agencies must have robust and well tested policies, procedures and management arrangements in place to respond to, investigate and recover from security incidents or other disruptions to core business."

 The policy on IT Disaster Recovery is covered in [IT Security Policy – IT Disaster Recovery Policy](it-disaster-recovery-policy.md) while this document sets out the MoJ guidance for creating an ITDR plan.
-This guide must be read in conjunction with CESG GPG No. 24 – Security Incident Management and [IT Security – Incident Management Plan and Process Guide](incident-management-plan-and-process-guide.md).
+This guide must be read in conjunction with CESG GPG No. 24 – Security Incident Management and the [Security Incident Management Plan](security-incident-management-plan.md) document.

 **Note:** The [IT Security Policy – IT Disaster Recovery Policy](it-disaster-recovery-policy.md) sets out the roles and responsibilities with respect to ITDR.
 It states that each IT system must fall under the responsibility of an IT Disaster Recovery Team Leader \(ITDRTL\) who is responsible for maintaining the ITDR plan.